bagg3rs/homeassistant/ha_naming_scheme.md

 naming is hard lets try just try make it consistent and we can improve it later...
 - <device><room><locatiion><(function)><number>

-## device
+## device (auto created)
+- sensor.
 - binary.sensor
+- light.
--
+- switch.

 ## room
 - kitchen
+- living_room
 ## location
-- window x
+- window
 -
 ## function (if required, as most ofthen this is detected)
-- battery, tamper
+- battery, tamper, contact
 ## number - two digit number, starting 01 through 99  (always use leading zero where needed)
+- 01 02....